A message from your Board:

 Article 9.
 Indemnification

-The Corporation shall, to the extent legally permissible and only to the extent that the status of the Corporation as a corporation exempt under Section 501(c)(3) of the Internal Revenue Code of 1986 as amended, is not affected thereby, indemnify the Directors and officers against expenses (including attorney’s fees), judgments, fines and amounts paid in settlement arising from a threatened, pending or complete action, suit or proceeding, to the extent permitted by Section 7-6-6 of the Rhode Island Nonprofit Corporation Act as amended.
-The Board of Directors may authorize the corporation to purchase and maintain insurance on behalf of any person who is or was a director, officer, employee, agent or member of the Corporation, or is or was serving at the request of the Corporation as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, against liability asserted against such person, and incurred by such person in any such capacity or arising out of his or her status as such.
-Furthermore, the Corporation shall maintain adequate director and officers’ insurance coverage which shall afford minimum limits of not less than one million dollars ($1,000,000) for each loss.
+The Association shall, to the extent legally permissible and only to the extent that the status of the Association as a corporation exempt under Section 501(c)(3) of the Internal Revenue Code of 1986 as amended, is not affected thereby, indemnify the Directors and Officers against expenses (including attorney’s fees), judgments, fines and amounts paid in settlement arising from a threatened, pending or complete action, suit or proceeding, to the extent permitted by Section 7-6-6 of the Rhode Island Nonprofit Corporation Act as amended.
+The Board of Directors may authorize the Association to purchase and maintain insurance on behalf of any person who is or was a director, officer, employee, agent or member of the Association, or is or was serving at the request of the Association as a director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, against liability asserted against such person, and incurred by such person in any such capacity or arising out of his or her status as such.
+Furthermore, the Association shall maintain adequate Director and Officers’ insurance coverage which shall afford minimum limits of not less than one million dollars ($1,000,000) for each loss.

 Article 10.
 Amendments to Bylaws